canonical/canonical-openstack-docs/how-to/install/install-canonical-openstack-using-canonical-maas.rst

      - Defines where to host cloud storage functions
      - Cloud, Storage
    * - sunbeam
-     - Defines where to host the Sunbeam database
+     - Defines where to host the Sunbeam controller
-     - Sunbeam Database
+     - Sunbeam Controller
    * - juju-controller
      - Defines where to host the Juju controller
      - Juju Controller